<<<

 issy --font "Berkeley Mono.ttf" --print output.pdf source.py

 The print theme is tuned for ink on white paper and never inherits the TUI theme.
-Recommended font: Berkeley Mono, obviously.
-Hack if you want something free.
+Recommended fonts: Berkeley Mono, Iosevka, JetBrains Mono, Commit Mono.

 multiple cursors